 - When you can smell the brown butter and the vermicelli is golden, add the milk.

 - Increase the heat to medium and allow the milk to come to a slow simmer.

 - Stir regularly to ensure that the milk does not burn on the bottom of the pot.

 - After simmering for 20 minutes add the sago.

-- Allow the boeber to simmer until the sago pearls are completely clear and cooked.
+- Allow the boeber to simmer on low heat until the sago pearls are completely clear and cooked.
 This may take 15-20 minutes.

 - Add the condensed milk and fill the empty can halfway with hot water and add to the boeber.

 - Stir thoroughly and simmer for five minutes more for the flavors to combine.

 - Add 1 teaspoon rose water and stir to combine.